-From time to time, new accounting pronouncements are issued by the FASB or other standard-setting bodies that the Company adopts as of the specified effective date.
-The Company qualifies as an "emerging growth company" as defined in the JOBS Act of 2012 and has elected not to "opt out" of the extended transition related to complying with new or revised accounting standards, which means that when a standard is issued or revised and it has different application dates for public and non-public companies, the Company can adopt the new or revised standard at the time non-public companies adopt the new or revised standard and can do so until such time that the Company either (i) irrevocably elects to "opt out" of such extended transition period or (ii) no longer qualifies as an emerging growth company.
+From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board, or FASB or other standard-setting bodies that the Company adopts as of the specified effective date.
+The Company qualifies as an "emerging growth company" as defined in the JOBS Act of 2012 and has elected not to "opt out" of the extended transition related to complying with new or revised accounting standards, which means that when a standard is issued or revised and it has different application dates for public and non-public companies, the Company either (i) irrevocably elects to "opt out" of such extended transition period or (ii) no longer qualifies as an emerging growth company.
 The Company may choose to early adopt any new or revised accounting standards whenever such early adoption is permitted for non-public companies.
 Unless otherwise discussed, the Company believes that the impact of recently issued standards that are not yet effective will not have a material impact on its consolidated financial statements and disclosures.